SciFracX/FractionalTransforms.jl/README.md

 ## Introduce

-The custom Fourier Transform transforms the input signal from time domain to frequency domain, the Fractional Fourier transform, in a more generalized aspect, can transform the input signal to the fractional domain, reveal more properties and features of signal.
+The custom Fourier Transform transforms the input signal from time domain to frequency domain, the Fractional Fourier transform, in a more generalized aspect, can transform the input signal to the fractional domain, reveal more properties and features of the signal.

 ## Plans